GLOBAL MARKETS-Shares hit 20-month high as Japan promises open-ended easing

 warning.

-talk but had clawed back more than half of the losses ahead of
+clawed back half of the losses by 1100 GMT.
+London's FTSE 100

 A better-than-expected reading from the German ZEW investor

-sharply for a second consecutive month in January in a sign that
+second consecutive month in January in a sign that the euro zone

 Equity markets, particularly in Japan, had risen strongly in